 4 Methods to Fix Brightness control not working in Windows 10/11

-Method 1: Fix using Advanced System Repair Tool
+Method 1: Fix using Driver Updater Tool

 Method 2: Update Windows 10 Display Driver